bharath143341/Shortest-Route-Discovery-The-Travelling-Salesman-Problem/README.md

 ## Overview

-This project compares solutions to the Traveling Salesman Problem (TSP) using both Q-Learning and a Policy Gradient approach with a neural network.
-The Q-Learning algorithm is based on tabular Q-values, while the Policy Gradient approach utilizes a neural network to learn a policy.
+This project compares solutions to the Traveling Salesman Problem (TSP) using both Q-Learning and a Integrating A3c (Asynchronous Advantage Actor Critic) approach with a neural network.
+The Q-Learning algorithm is based on tabular Q-values, while the Policy Gradient approach utilizes a neural networks.

 ## Table of Contents